Here are the general rules:

 • All bass must be caught on rod, reel, line and hook only.
 An angler may only have one line in the water at a time.

-• No late returns - must be back at the designated check-in station by stated end time so allow enough time to be out of the water and back at the station in time - otherwise you are disqualified
+• No late returns - must be back at the designated check-in station by stated end time.
+Allow enough time for you to get out of the water and back at the station in time - otherwise you are disqualified

 • Additional rules if applicable will be covered at the event.
 Any disputes resolved solely at discretion of Lowergear.

-Angler of Year - Points system winner acknowledged with special plaque at end of the season events.
+Angler of Year - Points system winner acknowledged with special plaque at end of the season events and our Facebook page header image for the following year.
 All anglers who catch a fish at any event earn AOY points.
 Winner of an event receives a point total equal to the number of registered participants in that event; 2nd Place earns a point total equal to the number of participants minus 1; 3rd place -2, etc and on down the line.
-Angler with most points at end of series is Angler of Year, with a personalized plaque recognition.
+Angler with most points at end of series is Angler of Year.
+Tie breaker for the same cumulative score is highest rank for an event; second highest, etc.

-Hobie prize rules - At the end of each event, each participant will earn a raffle ticket onto which we will write their name and drop in the ticket bowl.
-At the season-ending event, we will draw from all collected raffle tickets and award the winner a new Hobie Outback.
-The winner may be able to optionally apply the value of the awarded Outback toward a different model of higher value if preferred.
+Kayak prize rules - At the end of each event, each participant will earn a raffle ticket onto which we will write their name and drop in the ticket bowl.
+Bonus raffle tickets are earned in 2 ways - each member of the winning team for the season gets a bonus ticket, as do all anglers that came in the top 10 for AOY points.
+At a season-ending event at our retail store, we will draw from all eligible raffle tickets (those with minimum of 2 entries) and award the winner a new kayak.
+You must be at the drawing in person to win.
+The winner may be able to optionally apply partial value of the awarded kayak toward a different model of higher value if preferred.
 The more times you participate in the tournament events, the more tickets are entered with your name and the better your chances to win.
+See some of the prior winners below!

-Season ending event – Details to be determined
+Season ending event – at our retail store, date to be determined